Parsons (PSN)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
 Luckily, Parsons’s sales grew at a solid 10.2% compounded annual growth rate over the last five years.
-Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.
+Its growth beat the average industrials company and shows its offerings resonate with customers.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Parsons’s annualized revenue growth of 13.4% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Parsons’s annualized revenue growth of 8.1% over the last two years is below its five-year trend, but we still think the results were respectable.

-We can dig further into the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-Parsons’s backlog reached $8.83 billion in the latest quarter and averaged 2.2% year-on-year growth over the last two years.
+Parsons also reports its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
+Parsons’s backlog reached $8.72 billion in the latest quarter and averaged 1.3% year-on-year growth over the last two years.
 Because this number is lower than its revenue growth, we can see the company fulfilled orders at a faster rate than it added new orders to the backlog.
 This implies Parsons was operating efficiently but raises questions about the health of its sales pipeline.

-Looking ahead, sell-side analysts expect revenue to grow 5.7% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and implies its products and services will face some demand challenges.
-At least the company is tracking well in other measures of financial health.
+Looking ahead, sell-side analysts expect revenue to grow 4.9% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and implies its products and services will see some demand headwinds.

 6. Operating Margin